API Stability Long-Term

 Notice that the example above requests three values, separated by commas.
 Since there were two blocked queries, two sets of values were returned, each in square brackets.

-The given datatype BlockedQuery has its own parameters.
-Below is a list of them along with their datatypes and a description of each:
+The returned datatype BlockedQuery has several parameters.
+Below is a list of them along with a description of each:

 Table: BlockedQuery